cyber-practitioner/cyber-practitioner/README.md

 - 📫 How to reach me: LinkedIn
 - 😄 Pronouns: He/him

-I am from India and devoted to learning more about cloud and application security.
+I am devoted to learning more about cloud and application security.
 I am skilled in deploying infrastructure, building pipelines, and securing what I build.

 Skills
 -